k3shav17/notes/notes/Java/java_notes.md

 - Collection is an interface which extends the iterable interface.

-- List interface: It is the subclass of collection interface,which is used to store the data of list type which can store in ordered collection.The classes that implement list interface are ArrayList, vector, stack.
+- List interface: It extends the Collection interface, which is used to store the data of type list in ordered manner.
+The classes that implement list interface are ArrayList, vector, stack.

   - ArrayList: Array list is nothing but a dynamic array whose size is not fixed.
 It is a bit slower than the normal arrays but are used in different types of programs.

   - Vector: Vector is similar to that of array list, the only difference is vector is synchronised and arraylist is not.

   - Linkedlist: Linked list is a implementation of list and deque interfaces.
 It implements all optional list operations and permits all elements.
   It is not synchronised and every element is a node, which keeps a reference to the next and previous ones, it maintains insertion order.

 ## Difference between list, set and queue interface

-- A list is an ordered list of objects, where duplication of objects is allowed and we can perform operations on the objects anywhere in the list like adding, removing, changing.
+- List is an ordered collection of objects, where duplication of objects is allowed and we can perform operations on the objects anywhere in the list like adding, removing, changing.

-- A queue is also ordered with a principle of FIFO, where the elements are added at the end and removed from the beginning.
+- Queue is also ordered collection with the principle of FIFO, where the elements are added at the end and removed from the beginning.
 We can find how many elements are present in the queue, but we can't find at which index the element is.

-- A set is unordered data structure, where duplication is not allowed.
-We can add or remove the elements and can know how many are there, but unable to find specific element because they are not in particular order.
+- Set is an unordered linear data structure, where duplication is not allowed.
+We can add or remove the elements and can know how many are there, but unable to find specific element because it is not index based.

-**Map interface**
+**Map Interface**

 - Map interface is present in java.util package.
-It represents a mapping between a key and value and it is not a subtype of collection interface.
+It represents a mapping between a key and a value and it is not a subtype of collection interface.

-- Hash map is a class which implements the map interface and Linkedhash map is a class which extends the Hashmap

 - Sorted map is an interface which extends the map interface, Tree map is class which implements sorted map.

 - Difference between hashtable and hashmap is that hashtable is synchronised and hashmap is not, but hashmap allows null key and multiple null values, whereas hashtable doesn't allow any null key or value.
 Hashmap is preferred over hashtable when synchronisation is not needed.

 **Collections Synopsis**

-Collections is a utility class which provides predefined static methods, that performs on collections and returns collections.
+- Collections is a utility class which provides predefined static methods, that performs on collections and returns collections.
-The two main interfaces of collections are collection and map Collection interface
+- The two main interfaces of collections are collection and map
-List, Set, Queue are the interfaces that extends collection interface.
+- List, Set, Queue are the interfaces that extends collection interface.

 **List Interface**
 Arraylist provide insertion order , index based and get() and iteration is constant time, not synchronised, dynamic resizing.
 The capacity of the arraylist is currentcapacity * 3/2 + 1